ventuno-21/highload-server/FastAPI/celery-for-post-caching-for-get/README.md

 ---
 ### Part 4 - Best way to run in Production level <a id="production"></a>
 ---
-✅ Final Architecture Summary (English)
+Final  Summary

-🔹 POST /items
+#### POST /items

-The API returns immediately.
+- The API returns immediately.

-The data is pushed to RabbitMQ.
+- The data is pushed to RabbitMQ.

-A worker receives the job → processes it asynchronously using SQLAlchemy async → stores it in the database.
+- A worker receives the job → processes it asynchronously using SQLAlchemy async → stores it in the database.

-After saving, it invalidates any cached GET results.
+- After saving, it invalidates any cached GET results.

-🔹 GET /items
+####  GET /items

-If the cache exists → response is returned in milliseconds.
+- If the cache exists → response is returned in milliseconds.

-If not → data is fetched from the database and stored in Redis for future requests.
+- If not → data is fetched from the database and stored in Redis for future requests.

-🔹 Gunicorn + UvicornWorker
+####  Gunicorn + UvicornWorker

-Fully async event loop.
+- Fully async event loop.

-Easily handles ~1000 concurrent connections without blocking.
+- Easily handles ~1000 concurrent connections without blocking.

-🔹 Full Dockerized Setup
+####  Full Dockerized Setup

-Each service runs independently.
+- Each service runs independently.

-Everything can be scaled horizontally.
+- Everything can be scaled horizontally.

-Ideal for load testing and production deployment.
+- Ideal for load testing and production deployment.

 ---
 ### Part 4-1 - Why Gunicorn ? <a id="41"></a>